pboling/sequential_file/README.md

 ## How you can help!

-Take a look at the `reek` list which is the file called `REEK` and stat fixing things.
+Take a look at the `reek` and `roodi` lists.
+These are the files names `REEK` and `ROODI` in the root of the gem.

+Just start fixing things!
 Once you complete a change, run the tests:

 ```
-bundle exec rake test
+bundle exec rake spec
 ```

-If the tests pass refresh the `reek` list:
+If the tests pass refresh the `reek` and `roodi` lists and make sure things have not gotten worse:

 ```
 bundle exec rake reek > REEK
+bundle exec rake reek > ROODI
 ```

 Follow the instructions for "Contributing" below.